drgmr/tagger/README.md

 - Server app's endpoint: `localhost:4000`
 - Database server: `localhost:5678`

+API documentation will be available at `/opt/app/doc/swagger.json` after compiling the project.

 ## Known limitations and possible improvements

 - The routes for browsing starred respositories are not obvious from a simple route listing - the documentation is necessary for an user to discover that